wp-plugins/nvd3-visualisations/readme.txt

 1. Charts gallery showing out neatly on the same page of WP's blog.
 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.
 3. Same Data Set on 4 Different Ways by Using Chart's Picker

 == Changelog ==

+= 1.6.2 =
+Version 1.6.2 -
+More cool shadows for all you infographic fans out there (try discretebar chart).
+Fixing smooth gradients coloring to work for discretebar's data set.
+Option **exports** of data supports also CSV and TSV file's input formats if turned on (default is  **exports:false** eq no exports allowed).

 = 1.6.1 =
 Version 1.6.1 -
-Exporting buttons (Excel & SVG edit) on popup windows:exporting of data set by option **exports** in Excel's CSV and in Illustrator's SVG formats (exports:false = by default).
-Positioning of background image by accepting x and y coordinates (eq **backgroundimage** can be JSON object too) based on SVG element W3C standards.
+Exporting buttons (Excel & SVG edit) on popup windows:exporting of data set by option **exports** in Excel's CSV and in Illustrator's SVG formats.
+Positioning of background image by x and y coordinates (eq **backgroundimage** can be JSON object too) based on SVG element W3C standards.
 Quite afew bugs removed.

 = 1.6.0 =
 Version 1.6.0 -